Social Justice Activities

 2) Friendship Center Lunches – volunteers make brown bag lunches for the Friendship Center which provides drop-in assistance for people who are experiencing home insecurity.
 Contact Jackie Jablonski at email@example.com or 607-319-4271.

-3) Kitchen Cupboard – volunteers assist with the food pantry.
-Contact Christian Neilsen-Palacios at email@example.com.
+3) Ithaca Kitchen Cupboard – volunteers assist with the food pantry.
+Contact Christian Beth Howard at firstname.lastname@example.org

 The SJC frequently sponsors events held by various community groups working for social justice.